hassan-tfive/TFiveMVP/replit.md

 ## Project Overview

 Tfive is an AI-powered personal development platform built around the Pomodoro technique.
 The name "Tfive" stands for "Twenty-Five" - representing the 25-minute focus sessions that drive meaningful personal growth.
-The platform combines AI coaching with structured learning through the Learn → Act → Earn framework.
+The platform combines AI coaching with structured learning through the Check-In → Learn → Act → Earn framework.

 ## Core Features